 Users expect the product to adapt to them: anticipate requests, make relevant recommendations, and respond instantly.

-Artificial intelligence and machine learning permeate all levels of the application, from the user interface to internal development processes.
+AI and machine learning are used in every part of the application, from the user interface to how it is developed.
 At the product level, these are personalized recommendations, predictive search, chatbots and voice assistants, automatic translation and speech recognition.
 Connecting LLM models via APIs (OpenAI, Anthropic, YandexGPT) allows you to embed intelligent functions without building your own ML infrastructure from scratch.

 AR and VR open up a new level of interaction with content: product fitting, interactive instructions, educational simulations.